 ![]() |

 Ugo Arbieu holds a PhD in natural sciences and is a postdoctoral researcher in the BioM team of the ESE Lab at the Paris-Saclay University.
 He specializes in socio-ecological systems and the human dimensions of biodiversity conservation.
 This expertise is put to good use in the management of human-nature relations, and in raising awareness of the current biodiversity crisis among a wide range of audiences.
 He acts as Research Lead for the Sport Ecology Group, a community of international academics studying the relationship between sport and nature, and seeking to raise public awareness of this issue.
-He holds the “Sport & Biodiversity” Research Chair supported by the Foundation of Paris-Saclay University, which aims to identify transformative levers for biodiversity action in professional sports organizations on a national and global scale. |
+He is also part of the monitoring committee for the Sports & Biodiversity Barometer, run by the French Pôle Ressources National Transition Écologique et Sports de Nature.
+His research on sport and biodiversity aims to identify transformative levers for biodiversity action in professional sports organizations on a national and global scale. |

 Franck Courchamp is a CNRS Research Director and head of the BioM team in the ESE Lab at the Paris-Saclay University.
 His work is recognized for its originality and innovative character, and he has been a pioneer in a number of research fields in ecology, including biological invasions, the Allee effect and culturomics.
-He is Professor at the Collège de France, and holds the "Biodiversity and Écosystems" Chair.
+He is Professor at the Collège de France, and holds the "Biodiversity and Ecosystems" Chair.
 He is an expert for international bodies such as the Convention on Biological Diversity, the International Union for Conservation of Nature (IUCN), Global Biodiversity Outlook, the IPCC and IPBES.
 He is a member of the "Groupe d'Experts à la Transition Ecologique des Hauts Fonctionnaires Français" for the French government.
 He authored three books and over 220 international publications, and is one of the world's most highly cited scientists in his field (Highly Cited 2020-2023).
 He has an unparalleled expertise in science communication (books, comics, documentaries, film), always keen to create original and diverse media to raise awareness of climate and biodiversity issues.
 His scientific career has been marked by numerous awards: in 2011, he received the CNRS Silver Medal and was appointed to the European Academy of Sciences in 2014.
 In 2021, he was named Chevalier de l'Ordre National du Mérite, and received the Grand Prix de la Société Française d'Écologie et Évolution in 2023, and the "Prix de Vulgarisation Scientifique de l'Académie des Sciences" in 2024. |

 ![]() |